sealsystems/seal-mongo-notification/.github/pull_request_template.md

   The first line is shown as a heading and the following paragraphs as normal text.

-  Use this section only to describe the changes to the interface and how to adapt to the new version.
+  Use this section only to describe changes to the interface and how to adapt to the new version.
 Use the `Details` section to provide information about the bugfix/feature itself.

 - `References`